vespa-mrs/vespa.io/docs/installing/install.md

 Vespa is an actively developed project with ongoing releases.
 Once you have it installed, it is simple to [Upgrade](upgrade.md).

 _Note.
-Vespa has been tested mainly under Python 3.7 due to our conversion from Python 2 to Python 3.
-Work is under way to evaluate other Python 3.x versions._
+Vespa has been tested mainly under Python 3.9.
+Work is under way to evaluate newer Python 3.x versions._

 The following instructions are based on using the 'Miniconda' installation, part of the Conda package management sytem, to install the dependencies that Vespa requires.
 We are only installing the packages we need for simplicity.
 You could install these packages yourself using other means, but these instructions use conda.